AECOMGermantown/AECOMGermantown.github.io/README.md

 Day 7: Final product review, completed RFQ requirements and submitted proposal.

-Criteria/Evidence:
+AECOM Criteria/Evidence:

 1)AECOM dedicated a Product Manager to the prototype project - John Keister

-2) Formed an Agile Scrum team with 7 of the LCAT's in labor pool three (full stack)
+2)Formed an Agile Scrum team with 7 of the LCAT's in labor pool three (full stack)

-3)Held brainstorming sessiosn with the Product Owner to define initial user stories; conducated usability testing on laptops and mobile devices.
+3)Held brainstorming sessions with the Product Owner to define initial user stories; conducated usability testing on laptops and mobile devices.

-4)Used at least three "human-centered design" techniques or tools Evidence-
+4)Responsive design, ......

 5) Design style guide (GSA_FDA_Proto_StyleGuide_v.1.pdf) is located in the prototype_comps folder in the GitHub repo